hlchen23/VERIFIED/README.md

 # VERIFIED: A Video Corpus Moment Retrieval Benchmark for Fine-Grained Video Understanding
-Official repository of NeurIPS D&amp;B Track paper "VERIFIED: A Video Corpus Moment Retrieval Benchmark for Fine-Grained Video Understanding"
+Official repository of NeurIPS D&amp;B Track 2024 paper "VERIFIED: A Video Corpus Moment Retrieval Benchmark for Fine-Grained Video Understanding"

 http://arxiv.org/abs/2410.08593

 The datasets and codes are coming soon.

+[2024.10.22] 🚀 We update our webpage for our work VERIFIED!
+See https://verified-neurips.github.io

 ## Citation
 If you are interested in this work, cite